Coastal Hazards Adaptation Plan

 Project Status

 In 2022, Council began implementing a set of CHAP projects designed to build resilience to coastal hazards.
 These are listed below along with their associated objectives.
-Council has been successful in obtaining funding from the State government to advance a few of these key projects, with others being funded through Council's ongoing climate adaptation budget.
+Council has been successful in obtaining grant funding from the State and Federal Governments (QCoast2100 program and Coastal and Estuarine Risk Mitigation Program) to advance the majority of these key projects, with others being funded through Council's ongoing climate adaptation budget.

 1. Integrated Coastal Management Solutions for Open Coasts